- Compact design is more portable than SLR-styled competitors

-With the new Lumix GX9, Panasonic has listened to its users and made a rangefinder-style mirrorless camera that many will see as a true successor for the much-loved GX7.
-It’s based on the cheaper GX80 but adds many of the best bits of the GX8 and GX80, while adding in all of the company’s latest technology.
+With the Lumix GX9, Panasonic has listened to its users and made a rangefinder-style mirrorless camera that many will see as a true successor to the much-loved GX7.
+It’s based on the cheaper GX80 but adds many of the best bits of the GX8, while including all of the company’s latest technology.

-In the process, Panasonic has come up with an attractive, small-bodied Micro Four Thirds mirrorless camera that should appeal strongly to enthusiast photographers.
+In the process, Panasonic has come up with an attractive, small-bodied Micro Four Thirds mirrorless camera that on paper should appeal strongly to enthusiast photographers.
 However, it’s not without its flaws.

 Related: Best mirrorless cameras

 The Lumix GX9 costs £699 (body only) and is available in a choice of silver or black.
 It’ll also be sold with the compact 12-32mm f/3.5-5.6 zoom shown here for £789, and with the larger but more versatile 12-60mm f/3.5-5.6 for £879.